wbabik/Practical_computing/Class_8/Class_8.md

 the blank spaces come from at the first time?
 The answer is that some arguments have their default values that would be taken if no value for this argument is provided when calling the function.
-In the example above case the default value for `sep` argument is space (``).
+In the example above case the default value for `sep` argument is space.

 > #### Use argument names!
 >
-> It is a good practice to use argument names while calling a function.
+> It’s a good practice to use argument names while calling a function.
 > Although R can often “guess” the argument name from the order in which
 > arguments appear, this not always works, especially, when the number
 > of arguments is not strictly defined (`...` in the function